Easy Stuffed Acorn Squash with Creamed Spinach

 Absolutely!
 You can roast the acorn squash halves up to two days in advance and store them in an airtight container in the refrigerator.
 The creamed spinach filling can also be made a day ahead.
 When you’re ready to serve, simply stuff the squash and warm everything through in a 350°F oven for 15-20 minutes.

-What can I use instead
+What can I use instead of heavy cream?

 For a lighter version, full-fat coconut milk is a fantastic dairy-free alternative that still provides a lovely richness.
 You could also use half-and-half, though the sauce will be a bit thinner.
 For a completely dairy-free option, a unsweetened almond or oat milk blended with a tablespoon of cornstarch can work in a pinch, though the result will be less creamy.